Towards AI-assisted Neutrino Flavor Theory Design: Supplementary Material: Methods

-\section{Reward Function}
+\subsubsection{Reward Function}

 In order to better understand the structure of the reward function, one can plot each term over a range of possible inputs with different variable targets.
-For example, the top left panel of \Cref{fig:RewardShaping} demonstrates how the hyperbolic tangent structure of the $R_\chi$ term (see \cref{eq:rewardChi}) in the reward yields a region where the goodness of fit is well differentiated before approaching a minimum value for poor fits.
+For example, the top left panel of \Cref{fig:RewardShaping} demonstrates how the hyperbolic tangent structure of the $R_\chi$ term (see Eq.
+7 of the “Methods” section) in the reward yields a region where the goodness of fit is well differentiated before approaching a minimum value for poor fits.
 This becomes stricter over the course of the run as the target changes.
-The same is shown for the $R_p$ term (see \cref{eq:rewardP}) in the top right panel, but the logarithmic structure of this term falls off more slowly.
+The same is shown for the $R_p$ term (see Eq.
+8 of the “Methods” section) in the top right panel, but the logarithmic structure of this term falls off more slowly.
 Finally, the bottom panel shows how different models evolve over the course of the run.
 A relatively poor fit may be given a high reward early on to encourage the agent to find valid models.
 Similarly, there may be a region where a non-predictive model with a good fit is rewarded to teach the agent to prioritize good fits, until late in the run it is forced to differentiate more strongly on number of parameters.
-These plots help figure out how to tune the reward function to properly value a particular kind of model while discriminating against others.
-The targets shift every 8000 steps per environment.
-The different target values are displayed in \Cref{tab:RewardSched}.
+These plots help figure out how to tune the reward function to properly value a particular kind of model while discriminating against others. $\chi^2_{target}$ and $n_p^{target}$ shift every 8000 steps per environment, while $N_{target}$ shifts eveery 4000 steps to allow more changes over the course of the run.
+The different target values are displayed in \Cref{tab:RewardSched}, along with other hyperparameters of the reward function.
+Recall that the actual reward is normalized by a factor of 10.
+Coefficients which are the same for each run are not included in the table.
+They are: $c_{inv}=10$, $c_{scale}=5$, and $c_{shift}=4$.

+The efficacy of the $R_{\mathbb{Z}}$ term can be evaluated by tracking the distribution of the Abelian symmetry order $N$. \Cref{fig:ZEvolution} shows the evolution of this distribution among the models with $\chi^2 \leq 10$ and $ n_{p} \leq 7$ with and without $R_{\mathbb{Z}}$.
+As expected, the agent prefers a low order when $R_{\mathbb{Z}}$ is excluded, but more effectively explores higher orders when $R_{\mathbb{Z}}$ is included.
+Although the penalty term ultimately biases the agent towards $N = 5$, this term can be tuned through scheduling to more evenly search the space.

-\section{RL Training Analysis}
+\subsubsection{RL Training Analysis}